 The Do's and Don'ts of Searching for Jobs From Work

 If you were to do that, you certainly wouldn't be the first (or the only) person to do so.
-Most people job search during the work week, rather than on weekends, and many of them do it from work.
-Given the way companies monitor employees, it's not wise to use your work computer or email account for job searching.
+Most people job search during the work week rather than on weekends, and many do it from work.
+Given the way companies monitor employees, it's unwise to use your work computer or email account for job searching.

 Who is Watching You Work

-Job Searching at Work Do's and Don'ts
+Do's and Don'ts of Job Searching at Work

-- Use Your Network: How does that saying go about killing two birds with one stone?
-Building your network on professional networking sites like LinkedIn can help your employer as well as yourself.
+Use Your Network: You can kill two birds with one stone: building your network on professional networking sites like LinkedIn can help you and your employer.
 For example, a web developer used his LinkedIn network to find someone to help with usability testing for his company's new website.
-During the process, he also made a new contact who could help with his future job searching activities.
+During the process he also made a new contact who could help with his future job search.